skx/chronicle2/THEMES.md

 * `__px()`
 * `N__()`

+Note that due to the fact that Template Toolkit uses underscores to "hide" private variables in the stash, the functions all have a prefix of "loc", so they are called `loc__`, `loc__n` etc.

 Custom Functions
 ----------------

-On top of the above functions to support l10n, Xslate templates also have an `strftime` function that works as documented in the `POSIX` module and can be used to construct custom (non-localized) dates on the fly in templates.
+On top of the above functions to support l10n, Xslate and TT templates also have an `strftime` function that works as documented in the `POSIX` module and can be used to construct custom (non-localized) dates on the fly in templates.

 Static Resources